 Fluid polishing relies on high-speed flowing liquid and abrasive particles carried by it to wash the surface of the workpiece to achieve the purpose of polishing.

 The common methods include:

 Hydrodynamic grinding is driven by hydraulic pressure, so that the liquid medium carrying abrasive particles flows back and forth across the workpiece surface at a high speed.

-The medium is mainly made of special compounds (polymer-like substances) that has good liquidity under low pressure and abrasives.
-Silicon carbide powder can be used as the abrasives.
+The medium is mainly made of special compounds (polymer-like substances) that have good liquidity under low pressure and abrasives.
+Silicon carbide powder can be used as the abrasive.